catzilla-007/Gengo-SSE-Coding-Test/README.md

 until the end of the string.
 At the end, it will return the longest palindrome we found.

-Time complexity for this one is actually still `O(n)` since we loop the string once, and we also loop characters starting from our candidate 'center'.
+Time complexity for this one is actually still **O(n)** since we loop the string once, and we also loop characters starting from our candidate 'center'.
 But we know that the length of that loop will be less than `n`.

-Space complexity is about **Ω(n)** since we really didn't store much information and only records the longest string we found.
+Space complexity is about **Ω(n)** since we really didn't store much information and only records the longest string we found and worst case scenario for the longest palindrome is `n`.

+**Level 3: Split string to palindromes**

+Splitting subset palindromes in a string can be an extension of the last level.
+We can get the largest palindrome in a string and then removing that subset to the original string until the original string is blank.

+Time complexity of this will be `O(n^2)` since the worst case is that there is no palindrome in a string and then we also use the previous level's function inside the loop which has a complexity of **O(n)**.

+Space complexity for this is **Ω(2n)** since we store divided substrings in an array and the total size of the substrings are n and also the space complexity from the last level (level2).